Last Train to Paris: Critical reception

 Upon its release, Last Train to Paris received positive reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 75, based on 13 reviews, which indicates "generally favorable reviews".
 Simon Vozick-Levinson from Entertainment Weekly said "Last Train to Paris's glittery grooves feel authentically his own."
 He called Last Train a throwback to Diddy's 2007 hit single "Last Night".
-It's the "electro-laced torch duet blown out to full album length".
+Its the "electro-laced torch duet blown out to full album length".
 He concluded by saying "the sheer number of cameos overwhelms the narrative conceit after a while...
 But who really cares?
 By that time, you just might be enjoying yourself way too much to notice."

 Jim Farber of New York Daily News was impressed with Dirty Money's contribution to the album.
 He said "their input gives the CD a cohesion otherwise disrupted by Diddy's usual conga line of guest stars."
 He pointed out that the album takes on a Eurodance sound and although people might see it as "leaping on that bandwagon but as it turns out, the milieu proves a much better fit for his, er, talents, than any CD he has released so far."
 Farber concluded by saying "The Euro edge gives the music a leg up on the more conservative (read: American) dance music favored by the most mainstream club act of now -- those ever mushy Peas."

 Andy Gill of The Independent noted Dirty Money's "emphasis on emotion over purely dance imperatives" and dubbed the album "easily the best work Diddy's been involved with in his entire career."
 Caroline Sullivan of The Guardian gave it three out of five stars and stated, "The album is a mess, but a hook-heavy, likable one."